BartoszBurgiel/glock/README.md

 # Glock
+Glock is a cool tool for displaying clocks written in Golang

+## Digital clock
-Glock is a cool digital clock written in Golang displaying the current time in various bases including:
+Glock can display a digital clock showing the current time, today's date as well as the year's day in various bases including:

 * base16 -> hexadecimal
 * base10 -> decimal
 * base8  -> octal